Ludoviccccc/ExplorationSimu3/README.md

 * Core 1: addresses from 0 to 49
 * Core 2: addresses from 50 to 100

-For both core, the length of the applications will be from 1 to 10, and the Sequences will look like this:
+In order to make trackable analysis, we choose the length of the applications to be from 1 to 10, and the Sequences will look like this:
 ```python
 {4: ('write', 3),